 If you have a website, store it on there and put it on your LinkedIn profile.
 That way, you can send a link to your portfolio along with your CV and cover letter while you’re job hunting.
-As it’s bound to be a fairly big file, it’s worth not sending it as attachment.
+As it’s bound to be a fairly big file, it’s worth not sending it as an attachment.
 Once you get to interviewing stage, you should bring a printed out copy to the interview with you.

-Overall, you can’t go wrong by having a social media portfolio, whether you’re looking for a new job or not!
+Overall, you can’t go wrong with having a social media portfolio, whether you’re looking for a new job or not!
 It will give you credibility as a social media professional and help you stand out from the competition!